Jaylon Smith inks long-term deal with Cowboys

-DALLAS (WANE) – According to multiple reports Fort Wayne native and Bishop Luers High School graduate Jaylon Smith has signed a long-term contract extension with the Dallas Cowboys.
+DALLAS (WANE) – Fort Wayne native and Bishop Luers High School graduate Jaylon Smith has signed a long-term contract extension with the Dallas Cowboys.

+The deal is worth $64 million with $35.5 million guaranteed.
+It makes Smith one of the top five highest paid linebackers in the NFL.

 A star linebacker at Notre Dame, Smith was drafted by the Cowboys in the second round of the 2016 NFL Draft after suffering a knee injury in his final collegiate game that caused him to miss his first season in the NFL.